FrNecas/GreyaBot/README.md

 - A welcome customizable message sent to each new user.
 - User verification requiring agreeing to the rules of a server.
 - Language filter that can remove certain phrases.
 An example use-case of this is avoiding disclosure of personal information.
+- Reacting to commands predefined in the configuration file.
 - A twitch module used for connecting to the Twitch webhook API and receiving updates about the stream.
 The updates are sent as an embedded discord message.

 ## Building and running